cvonderstein/cvonderstein.github.io/Hardware/Lily58.md

 The most important part to look out for is which parts are mounted on which side, and to not confuse them.
 Both PCBs are identical and can be used in both directions, however by building it you commit to use it for one of the sides.
-The diodes and the Hotswap sockets (only if you have the Hotswap version obviously) are mounted on the back/bottom side, everything else gets mounted on the front side.
+The diodes and the Hotswap sockets (if you got the Hotswap version) are mounted on the back/bottom side, everything else gets mounted on the front side.

 ## Install QMK